RainerRoss/WEBSRVUTL/README.md

 Web Services are the cutting edge Technology of the Internet.
 Millions of Websites based on Web Services like Google, Facebook, Amazon and so on.

 ## Why IBM i
-The IBM i has all the Technologies for building high speed Web Services an superfast Web Applications out-of-the-box and is the best choice for all your Internet Applications.
+The IBM i has all the Technologies for building high speed Web Services and superfast Web Applications out-of-the-box and is the best choice for all your Internet Applications.

 ## The Author
 <strong>Rainer Ross</strong> is the developer of the hotel search engine www.myhofi.com - this application is powered by IBM i, built with HTML5, CSS3, JavaScript, Db/2 inMemory, Symmetric Multiprocessing, Watson Content Analytics and runs on the server side with pure free RPG Web Services. myhofi.com was awarded with the <strong>IBM Innovation Award</strong>.